 6. Always use safety glasses, gloves and helmet when needed

-Safety gears, such as goggles, gloves and helmet are crucial to any home repair project – whether you are drilling holes on a concrete surface or cutting tiles and metals, small particles like fine dust and flying debris, as well as flare from a welding machine can cause severe eye damage.
+Safety gears, such as goggles, gloves, and helmet are crucial to any home repair project – whether you are drilling holes on a concrete surface or cutting tiles and metals, small particles like fine dust and flying debris, as well as a flare from a welding machine can cause severe eye damage.
 If you’re repairing a roof and similar jobs, make sure you’re wearing a helmet.
-Gloves are basic protective tool which you should wear all the time.
+Gloves are a basic protective tool which you should wear all the time.

 7. Dress appropriately for the job

 It may be tempting to work in flip-flops on a warm and sunny day but you may run the risk of hurting yourself.
 Wear tight-fitting clothing and boots, and take off any accessory or jewelry as they might be snagged on sharp objects or moving parts.

 Proper ventilation while painting a room does not only speed up the drying process, it also protects you from inhaling toxic chemicals that could cause a respiratory problem or an allergic reaction.
 Wear a mask too and don’t let your kids or pets enter the room until after several hours or at least, overnight.

 It may seem like an added chore but it definitely pays to take time reading instructional manuals.
 Whether you’re installing a new appliance or cabinet, check the product manual to ensure that you’re doing it right and safely.